Opening a company bank account in 2018 is no longer a simple matter of just walking into a bank, signing a form and the account is opened.

 The objective of the regulations is to ensure banks avoid providing banking services to criminal or terrorist organisations.

-You will need to prepare a brief presentation for the bank that will clearly illustrate the intended business activity of your new Hong Kong company including:
+You will need to prepare a brief presentation for the bank that will clearly illustrate the intended business activity of your new Hong Kong company.
+Your presentation should include:

 It is important to understand the bank has no prior knowledge of your company and your presentation hence needs to provide sufficient information to ensure the bank can properly understand the intended business activity of your new company.